riceissa/issarice.com/drafts/spaced-repetition.md

 delete (or suspend) cards from my deck if i no longer need them. the goal is to keep using anki, and keeping bad cards makes that harder (because i'm less excited).

+# spaced repetition for problems

+something i want
+is this sort of problem solving review system, like anki. but instead of these basic flash cards, i'm presented with a problem to solve. the problem could be new, or it could be one i've seen before, or it could be a variation on one i've seen before. and the idea is to keep me sharp so i don't forget how to solve problems i've learned how to solve.

+maybe this sort of thing is possible using a separate anki deck with custom spacing parameters. i think it would be annoying if i was asked to solve the same problem 1 day later or 4 days later or whatever (at the initial stages). so maybe the deck would be customized so that even in the beginning ("learning stages" of the card) i would only be shown the same problem after a week or more.

+maybe the more important point is that i'd like this anki stuff to be done automatically... i don't want to have to put in all this effort to making my own cards, checking LaTeX formatting etc. etc. The cards really should just be "created at the speed of thought".